SteveIves/HarmonyCoreDockerDemo/README.md

 Executes `<imagename>.Setup` to configure appropriate settings then processes `<imagename>.Dockerfile` to produce a Docker image named `<imagename>`.

+Under the hood this script is executing a `docker build` command.

 `rebuild <imagename>`

 Like build but the local image cache is not used so a full rebuild of the image takes place.

+Under the hood this script is executing a `docker build --no-cache` command.

 `start <imagename> [attach]`